 Publishing.
-In addition to THE TEKE, Tau Kappa Epsilon offers its chapters a wide variety of manuals for chapter officers and advisors covering every phase of fraternity operations including recruitment, finances, etc. These resources are all available from the Offices of the Grand Chapter and on the TKE website.
+In addition to THE TEKE, Tau Kappa Epsilon offers its chapters a wide variety of manuals for chapter officers and advisors covering every phase of fraternity operations including recruitment, finances, etc. These resources are all available on the TKE website at TKE.org/Resources or the Fraternity's online learning portal at EDU.TKE.org.